 - 1. The Board is responsible for setting SDCERA's investment philosophy, objectives, and risk tolerances, and for adopting the Trust Fund's asset allocation that forms the basis of the implementation of the investment program.
-This includes: - a) Decisions on which asset classes and benchmarks will be used in the investment programs; - b) The allocation to each asset class; - c) Risk tolerances for the total Trust Fund and individual asset classes; - d) The operational policies that will implement the asset allocation; and - e) The monitoring and reporting of the risk management and performance measurement of the investment program. - 2.
+This includes: - a) Decisions on which asset classes and benchmarks will be used in the investment program; - b) The allocation to each asset class; - c) Risk tolerances for the total Trust Fund and individual asset classes; - d) The operational policies that will implement the asset allocation; and - e) The monitoring and reporting of the risk management and performance measurement of the investment program. - 2.
 The Board is responsible for approving the specific policies required to implement the investment program.
 These include, but are not limited to, the approval of the SDCERA custodian bank(s) (Custodian), portfolio rebalancing, proxy voting, manager retention and termination, securities lending, commission recapture, and strategic plans for illiquid asset class such as real estate, private equity, and other alternative investments. - 3.
-The Custodian maintains custody of the majority of SDCERA's assets and accounts for and reports on all of SDCERA's assets.
+The Custodian accounts for and reports on all SDCERA asset values and performance, and maintains custody of SDCERA's separately-managed public market assets.
 Given the importance of this role, the Board is responsible for the selection of the Custodian.
-The operating principles for choosing the Custodian are delineated in SDCERA's Vendor Selection Policy.
+The operating principles for choosing the Custodian are delineated in SDCERA's Vendor Selection and Contracting Policy.
 SDCERA's CIO and Chief Financial Officer (CFO) will provide supporting analysis and input to the Board in making this decision. - 4.
 The Board is responsible for the approval of the general investment consultant to the investment program.